-As digital publishers keep striving to save time and make money, they are taking a closer look at the value their ad technology partners bring to the table.
+As digital publishers keep striving to save time and make money, they are taking a closer look at the value their ad-technology partners bring to the table.

 A recent AdExchanger article offered a detailed view covering the publishers’ quest for partners that drive both yield and engagement, as well as the trend for slimming down ad technology stacks.

-1) Take the Reins on Analysis
+1) Take the reins on analysis

 The first step towards gaining control over inventory monetization — and ad quality — is obtaining a complete view of partner performance.
 And this makes robust reporting vital.

-While implementing such reporting can be time-consuming, the insight provided by platforms such as Double-Click for Publishers (DFP), or other analytical tools, is worth the investment.
+While implementing such reporting can be time-consuming, the insight provided by platforms such as DoubleClick for Publishers (DFP), or other analytical tools, is worth the investment.
 Using DFP, for example, publishers can blend multiple variables, including ad unit and date dimensions, campaign line items, revenue metrics, effective cost per mille (eCPM), and the downloaded impression itself.
 This offers a granular understanding of how each partner performs, giving publishers the information needed to truly assess their value.

 Moreover, such tools save publishers the resource-intensive task of ingesting, storing and analyzing all bid data internally.
 Instead, they can concentrate their efforts on A/B testing of different ad formats, page layouts, and content to find the optimal fit for their audience.

-2) Reconsider Measurement Methods
+2) Reconsider measurement methods

-Consequently, it’s important for publishers to consider a range of criteria, incorporating fill rates, page load times, any bad ad complaints or reviews of excellent customer service, as well as CPMs.
+Consequently, it’s important for publishers to consider a range of criteria — fill rates, page load times, any bad ad complaints or reviews of excellent customer service — as well as CPMs.
 In fact, an increasingly favored method is to expand revenue focus by adopting revenue per page (RPP).
-This metric covers the revenue of a page in relation to goals like page views, impressions, or queries.
+This metric covers the revenue of a page in relation to goals like page views, impressions or queries.
 This means that publishers can pinpoint the value ads deliver individually, and in the context of the content surrounding them.

-RPP is already available to use as a metric with Google Analytics and can also be deployed in combination with page level insight, which enables publishers to correlate ad performance with user behavior and traffic patterns too.
-Indeed, when assessed over time – such as comparing audience activity and revenue at different stages of a month – it allows publishers to highlight patterns and ascertain when its partners deliver value, not only how they deliver.
+RPP is already available to use as a metric with Google Analytics.
+It can also be deployed in combination with page level insight, which enables publishers to correlate ad performance with user behavior and traffic patterns, too.
+Indeed, when assessed over time – such as comparing audience activity and revenue at different stages of a month – it allows publishers to highlight patterns and ascertain when its partners deliver value, not just how they deliver.

-3) Remember Audience Needs
+3) Remember audience needs

-This is especially true as the market continues to mature toward Cost Per Second (CPS) and Cost Per Hour (CPH) advertising to complement the traditional CPM approach.
+This is especially true as the market continues to mature toward cost per second (CPS) and cost per hour (CPH) advertising, to complement the traditional CPM approach.
 If reporting reveals that an ad tech partner only fuels a slight increase in yield, but a significant decrease in audience satisfaction, it’s a near-unmistakable sign that the partnership should be under serious scrutiny.

 Analyzing ad tech partners isn’t simple, but it is imperative, both for business longevity and audiences.
 By embracing in-depth reporting and setting their sights further than CPMs, publishers can hone in on their most valuable partners, identify where the stack could be trimmed, and make sure their balance sheets level with the user experience.